 Java Tucana Franchise Support

-We at Java Tucana have long experience owning and running successful stores, and we’re ready to share our knowlege with new franchise owners.
-Every franchisee and store manager is provided a two week training course on store operations, product management, and personnel procedures.
+We at Java Tucana have long experience owning and running successful stores, and we’re ready to share our knowledge with new franchise owners.
+Every franchisee and store manager is provided a two-week training course on store operations, product management, and personnel procedures.
 After that, our training team will be dispatched to your location to help you set everything up and guarantee a smooth opening experience.

-As a Java Tucana franchise owner you’ll have full access to our products and distribution network, and our national marketing team will work closely with you to create awareness of, and drive business to, your store.

 Unlike some franchise operations, we don’t tie you down and micromanage every element of your business.
 Instead, we work with you to guarantee that your products are up to our standards and your team is providing the best possible customer experience.
-Our commitment will continue through the lifetime of your business, and you’ll have access tou our franchise support services for ongoing training and advice.
+Our commitment will continue through the lifetime of your business, and you’ll have access to our franchise support services for ongoing training and advice.

+As a Java Tucana franchise owner you’ll have full access to our products and distribution network, and our national marketing team will work closely with you to create awareness of, and drive business to, your store.

 Franchisee Requirements